Having insurance on your vehicle will protect you from disastrous financial loss if you are involved in an accident with an uninsured vehicle.

-The MotorHappy team can help you find the best possible insurance for your needs.
 After understanding your requirements, we will source quotes from some of South Africa’s top insurance companies.Check with the FSCA (Financial Services Conduct Authority) to see that the insurance company you are considering is a legit and authorised insurer.

 Medical Payments is an optional coverage that pays small limits to occupants of your vehicle that are injured, regardless of who is at fault in the accident.